Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Step-By-Step-Guides/Hub & Spoke with Azure Route Server/readme.md

 **Plan for IP Address** – ARS can support up to 8 peers with each peer supporting 1K routes.
 Please note this for wide-scale networks and or when there is extensive microsegmentation of CIDR ranges.
 There are also high-throughput scenarios might requiring more than two NVAs.
 The approach presented in this article is horizontally-scalable up to the maximum number of BGP peers supported by Azure Route Server
 Deploying a Route Server instance in a VNET that already contains an Expressroute Gateway will temporarily disrupt Expressroute connectivity.
 If you are working in a production environment, you need to perform this step during a scheduled maintenance window.
 Detailed information on why this occurs is available here.

-On-Premises environments connected to AVS with Global Reach will also advertise the default route 0.0.0.0/0.
+NOTE: If the On-Premises environments is connected to AVS with Global Reach, it will also advertise the default route 0.0.0.0/0.
 Implement a route filter on-premises to prevent default route 0.0.0.0/0 learning.

+The follow steps below demonstrate how to inspect traffic within an Azure VNET

 #Step 1 Open the Azure Shell and set your subscription